 Leiden in Holland was a city of free-thinkers, relative religious tolerance, and a long tradition of offering shelter to the dispossessed.
 Following their escape from England, the Mayflower Pilgrims carved new lives here, bought land near Pieterskerk and built houses that became known as the Engelse poort (English Alley).

 Living here for 12 years, Leiden had a profound influence on the lives of the Pilgrims - even after their departure.
-'Civil marriage' was one innovation that the Pilgrims took with them to the new world.
+'Civil marriage' was one innovation that the Pilgrims took with them to America.

 Led by John Robinson, the group of refugees were granted leave to settle in the city - the request was answered with...
 “No honest persons will be refused free and unconstrained entry to the city to take up residence”.